-- Handle the dough gently to avoid making the scones tough.
+- Handle the dough gently to avoid making them tough.

-- Canned puree is best for this recipe rather than homemade, as it is less liquidy.
+- Canned puree is best for this vegan recipe rather than homemade, as it is less liquidy.

 If you liked this recipe and found it helpful, give it some love by sharing!

 The pleasure of a 5-star review would be greatly appreciated!

 - Pour the flour into a mixing bowl and whisk in the spice, baking powder, baking soda, and salt until well blended.